dannyleewalasek/DSS/README.md

 A small university project implementing a Naive Bayes model and training the model to predict the likelihood of fraudulant insurance claims based on multiple features.
+As well as calculating accuracy using confusion matrix and outputting visuals.

 ### Built With

 * [MATLAB]()

 <!-- USAGE EXAMPLES -->